CloudDelphi/OpenAcoon/README.md

 To compile with FreePascal you may need to change a pathname in build-linux.sh, so that FPC will find all the necessary files.

+#### Compiling with FreePascal for Windows

+As of 09-Feb-2015 the master branch will compile with FreePascal for Windows.

+On Windows use "build-windows-fpc.bat" to compile.

+You can even use FPC to cross-compile on Linux to Windows.
+In that case use "build-windows-on-linux.sh".
+You will have to manually compile FPC to enable it to cross-compile of course.
+This is a bit tricky... :)

+In both cases you will probably have to adjust some compiler-options in the the bat/sh file to let FPC know about the path to its libraries.